Real Uterine Fibroid Stories

 “I found out in November that I have a fibroid and apparently had some two years ago.
 Two years ago, my period got very heavy for a couple of days each month.”
-Donavan had treatment at the time, but recently began experiencing fibroid symptoms once more.
+Donavan had treatment at the time but recently began experiencing fibroid symptoms again.

 Relate to These Uterine Fibroid Stories?
 You’re Not Alone

 If you relate to any of these uterine fibroid stories, you should note that you’re not alone.
 According to womenshealth.gov, about 70 to 80% of women will develop uterine fibroids by the age of 50.

 At USA Fibroid Centers, we understand how an overall lack of awareness surrounding uterine fibroids can lead to confusion and anxiety.
 Women are often not informed of their nonsurgical options, leaving them to do extensive research on their own.
 Approximately 28% of women have never heard of fibroids, and 19% inaccurately believe that fibroids are cancerous and require a hysterectomy.
 Even after suffering for years from the effects of fibroids, some may still believe that their fibroid symptoms are just normal issues that many women experience.
 This is because women are often told that period pain is a normal part of being a woman.
 And as a result, they don’t seek help.

 By sharing these women’s empowering stories, we hope to encourage other women to seek out a fibroid specialist who can give them the answers they need about fibroids and treatment.
 Sharing The Faces of Fibroids empowers women to take control of their own health and life.